This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Stir in the hot water.
+• Stir in the hot water until the batter is smooth.

-• Bake for 30 minutes, until a knife inserted in the center comes out clean.
+• Bake for 30 minutes, or until a toothpick inserted in the center comes out clean.

 Notes